veeneck/ColwichHSO/content/modules/common/achievements.md

 type: module
 module_type: achievements
 link: "/about/"
-subtitle: "An Overview of HSO'S RECENT ACTIVITY."
+subtitle: "An overview of HSO's recent accomplishments."
 has_header: true
 ---
 Module content text assuming that there is a sub page.